epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 Now here's the kicker: as long as the starting number is not a single repeated digit, **we can start from any 4-digit number and the sequence will always reach 6174**.

-Of course, i'm not the first person to notice this.
-6174 is known as [Kaprekar's constant][6174], in honor of the mathematician who discovered this curious property.
+Of course, this is not a new discovery.
+6174 is known as [Kaprekar's constant][6174], in honor of the mathematician who found this curious property.

-I don't know about you, but i was quite surprised when i first heard about this.
+I don't know about you, but this surprised me when i first heard about it.
 All numbers converging to a single one?
 Instead of maybe converging to different numbers, or getting into loops?
-I didn't expect that!
+Who would've expected that!?

 But i also didn't have the mathematical tools —or curiosity really— to dig into the maths of this to understand it more deeply.
-Luckily, there aren't that many 4-digit numbers, and computers are quite fast, or so i've been told.
+Luckily, there aren't that many 4-digit numbers, and computers are pretty fast, or so i've been told.
 So instead of mathematically proving this the "correct" way, let's have some fun and write a simple Ruby program to check this property for every 4-digit number.<span class="sidenote-number" /><span class="sidenote"> We could use any language really.
-I like using Ruby for this kind of explorations because it gets out of the way and allows expressing things quite freely. </span>
+I like using Ruby for this kind of explorations because it gets out of the way and allows expressing things quite freely.</span>

 ### A simple subproblem